sebastiancarlos/sway-talisman/README.md

 launching within the Sway window manager.

-This project leverages the power of terminals and Sway's scratchpad to function as an intuitive GUI app launcher with no dependencies.
+This project leverages the power of terminals and Sway's scratchpad to function as an intuitive app launcher with no dependencies.

 This is __not__ a TUI launcher; It just makes your terminal even __more__ of a launcher.